 Alissa Nutting is the author of the award-winning short story collection We Unclean Jobs for Women and Girls (Starcherone/Dzanc) and the novel Tampa (Echo/Harper Collins).
 Her work has appeared in the New York Times; O, The Oprah Magazine; Tin House;Fence; and Bomb, among other venues.
 She is an assistant professor of creative writing at John Carroll University.

 Dave Lucas is the author of the award-winning book of poems Weather (University of Georgia Press, 2011), and won the 2005 Discovery/The Nation prize for poetry.
 His poems have been published in The Paris Review, Poetry Magazine, Slate, and Threepenny Review.

 Co-Director Anna Hocevar received her B.A. from John Carroll and is currently completing her Masters Program in Humanities.
-Anna has been an invaluable administrator for` the English Department for 12 years.
+Anna has been an invaluable administrator for` the English Department for many years.